Vertical Ridges and Nail Health: Facts About Vitamin Deficiencies

 What is the difference between vertical lines and horizontal lines?

-One most common asked question is the difference between the vertical lines and horizontal lines on fingernails.
+One of the most commonly asked questions is the difference between the vertical lines and horizontal lines on fingernails.

-It is quite simple to remember that the horizontal nail ridges are called Beau’s lines and they are caused by an injury to the nail matrix.
+It is pretty simple to remember that the horizontal nail ridges are called Beau’s lines and are caused by an injury to the nail matrix.

-The vertical nail ridges or commonly known as nail furrows, run from the top of your nail down to the tip.
-These can be caused by a deficiency in vitamins and minerals, trauma, or aging.
+Vertical nail ridges, commonly known as nail furrows, run from the top of the nail down to the tip.
+They can be caused by a deficiency in vitamins and minerals, trauma, or aging.

 Treatment